IvanVyargizov/Data-Validator/README.md

 ```

 `StringSchema` provides three methods:
-- `required()` - checking a string for a non-null value or non-empty string
+- `required()` - checking is a string for a non-null value or non-empty string
-- `minLength(int)` - checking a string for a length equal to or greater than the passed value
+- `minLength(int)` - checking is a string for a length equal to or greater than the passed value
-- `contains(String)` - checking a string for the occurrence of a passed substring
+- `contains(String)` - checking is a string for the occurrence of a passed substring

 ```ts
 Validator validator = new Validator();